cormullion/Karnak.jl/docs/src/examples.md

 end
 ```

-The result in `pkg_paths` is a vector of tuples, containing the name and path of every package:
+The result in `pkg_paths` is a vector of tuples, containing the name and location on disk of every package:

 ```julia
 7495-element Vector{NamedTuple{(:name, :path), Tuple{String, String}}}: